-Tree No. Br n Spre m) ead C- Ht. (m) Age Class Phys Con.
-Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category branches have been removed in order to raise up its crown.
-1306 Ash Fraxinus excelsior 10 310 4 4 4 4 2 Early Mature Fair/ Good Fair It is growing in the triangular shaped grass area that divides the paths and its crown overhangs the public paths in this area.
+Tree No. Tree Species Ht. (m) Stem Dia. (mm) Bı Branch Spread (m) C- Age Phys Ht.
+Class Con. (m) Phys Con.
+Structural Condition Other Comments Preliminary Recommendation Remaining years Category Grade N S E W N-North S-South E-East W-West Ht Height C- Crown Phy Con Physiological Condition A- Average Dia Diameter Cat Category Y -0- 1306 Ash Fraxinus excelsior 10 310 4 4 4 4 2 Early Mature Fair/ Good Fair It is growing in the triangular shaped grass area that divides the paths and its crown overhangs the public paths in this area.
 It is a single-stemmed tree that divides into two stems at a height of c.2m with an acute union formation between stems with included bark present and this may develop into a structural weakness as the tree grows in size.
 Soil alterations have occurred around its base and its lower branches have been removed in order to raise up its crown with good callous growth around these wounds.
 Maintain a larger weed- free area around its base with mulch.
 It will require formative pruning to address structural issues.
 40+ B1 1307 Ash Fraxinus excelsior 10 290 5 5 5 3 2 Early Mature Fair/ Good Fair It is growing in the triangular shaped grass area that divides the paths and its crown overhangs the public paths in this area.
 It is a single-stemmed tree that divides into three stems at a height of c.2m.
-Soil alterations have occurred around its base and its lower branches have been removed in order to raise up its crown with good callous growth around these wounds.
-It has suffered some branch breakage in its crown on its north side due to high-sided vehicles passing through this area.
-Maintain a larger weed- free area around its base with mulch.
+Soil alterations have occurred around its base and its lower branches have been removed Maintain a larger weed- free area around its base with mulch.
 Prune lower branches to improve clearance over paths for high-sided vehicles.
-40+ B1 1308 Ash Fraxinus 8 200 4 3 3 4 2 Semi Mature Fair Fair It is growing on the north side of the path and its Maintain a larger weed- free area around its base 40+ B1
+40+ B1